Where is 'Trad Inc.' in the face of the most 'hyperpapalist' statement ever made?

 “I, at the moment, don’t have an intention of changing the teaching of the Church on the topic.”

-Given the video footage, there is no indication that any of these words were intended as an understated joke, conveying the opposite of their plain meaning.
+But given the video footage, there is no indication that any of these words were intended in anything other than their plain meaning.

 Some have quite desperately suggested that the “change of attitude” mentioned refers to the conversion of those living in public sin – but this is simply risible in both the particular case and the wider context.

-On the contrary, Prevost’s comments confirm the critical interpretation raised against various moves taken under Francis – including Amoris Laetitia, Fiducia Supplicans, and so on – as well as the audiences granted to Fr James Martin and Sr Lucia Caram, and the LGBT pilgrimage that recently took place in Rome.
+Prevost’s also comments confirm the critical interpretation raised against various moves taken under Francis – including Amoris Laetitia, Fiducia Supplicans, and so on – as well as the audiences granted to Fr James Martin and Sr Lucia Caram, and the LGBT pilgrimage that recently took place in Rome.

 Each such move has enjoyed a level of “plausible deniability,” such that the defenders of the Vatican regime had something to work with, and could claim that critics were overreacting.